 Still, we would prefer to spend an extra hundred bucks or so to have a better experience on a much nicer ship than to sail on the Pullmantur Monarch again.
 Having cruised on transatlantics with Celebrity, Royal Caribbean, and Norwegian, for what was only slightly more; we felt the extra $5-$10 per night we’ve paid for those cruises have offered an enormous level of difference in the overall quality.

 Should you take the Pullmantur Monarch repositioning cruise across the Atlantic?
 Ultimately that’s a personal decision that only you can answer.
 Despite some of the cruise’s shortcomings, we were happy with the Pullmantur Monarch overall, and particularly so for the price paid.
-But unfortunately last year’s rock-bottom pricing isn’t currently available, which changes our perspective on the cruise.
+But unfortunately, the rock-bottom pricing we saw for this cruise in 2016 isn’t currently available, which changes our perspective on the cruise.

-That lowely price of $159 is a thing of the past.
+That lowly price of $159 is a thing of the past.

-Given the higher price for the 2017 Pullmantur Monarch transatlantic combined with the expectation that there will be lower prices for nicer ships for last minute Spring 2017 sailings, we would opt for taking one of those other ships at a lower price than what the Pullmantur Monarch is currently being offered at.
+Given the current higher price of the Pullmantur Monarch transatlantic cruise, combined with the expectation that there will be lower prices for nicer ships for other last-minute repositioning cruise deals, we would opt for taking one of those other ships at a lower price than what the Pullmantur Monarch is currently being offered at.

 See our post on How to Find the Best Repositioning Cruise Deals!

 More Cruise Tips

 Lastly, if you’re new to cruising or just want a refresher on what we think are some of the best cruise tips out there, be sure to check out our big cruise post revealing our Top 50 Cruise Hacks to Save Money, WiFi, Weight, & Hassle.

 Ready to set sail?
 Pin this to your Pinterest Travel Boards for reference: